angel-pup/social-network-api/README.md

 - You can choose to set up the DB yourself or you can run seed to seed the database with dummy data: "npm run seed"

 ## Usage
-##### Utilize the following link with the paths below: https://warm-temple-65548.herokuapp.com

 - path - request type: response: output

 ##### Users